 If you pay attention to United States politics you have probably noticed that mathematics is currently enjoying a rare moment of relevance.
 You probably also know this is not happening because all of a sudden politicians have decided that mathematics is clearly the coolest thing in the world, even though it clearly is, but instead because gerrymandering has become one of the major issues du jour.

 For those of you lucky enough not to know what gerrymandering is, let me give you a quick précis.
 Named after Elbridge Gerry – it should be pronounced like Gary and not Jerry – and a congressional district which slightly resembled a salamander he signed into law as the governor of Massachusetts, gerrymandering has come to be the blanket term for the redrawing of political districts in the United States in a way that provides political gain for the party conducting the redrawing.
 This is primarily done through either packing, drawing a district so all of your opponents’ votes are concentrated in a small number of districts and therefore can not meaningfully affect others, or cracking, splitting up the opponents’ votes among many different districts so they have less influence on any of them.
-This has generally been considered to be totally legitimate, and smart, political maneuvering in the US and upheld as legal in the courts, unless it can be proven the gerrymandering was done based on partisanship and not on race.
+This has generally been considered to be totally legitimate, and smart, political maneuvering in the US and upheld as legal in the courts, unless it can be proven the gerrymandering was done based on race and not on partisanship.
+(Corrected from ‘based on partisanship and not on race’ on 27/02/2018)

 The reason gerrymandering is such a hot topic is because the courts might just be changing their views regarding partisan gerrymandering, and a big factor behind this is mathematics.
 There was an argument in front of the supreme court, in the case of Gill v.
 Whitford late last year about partisan gerrymandering in my home state of Wisconsin, which had mathematics as a central pillar in the arguments against the current district lines.
 Even more recently the Pennsylvania Supreme Court threw out their current districts and demanded they be redrawn, and while I am not sure if mathematics played a large role in them getting thrown out it certainly will when they are redrawn.